Academic Information

 In addition to unsatisfactory academic progress, students may be dismissed from the University for financial delinquency, or lack of compliance with University rules and regulations as defined in this catalog.

-Faculty members who are instructors of record for a class are vested with the primary but not sole authority to grade and report student work in relation to course requirements and standards of performance.
+Faculty members who are professors of record for a class are vested with the primary but not sole authority to grade and report student work in relation to course requirements and standards of performance.

 To be considered for acceptance as transfer credit towards a degree, the course work must meet the following conditions: